 Clone and Modify an Arduino Mega Schematic in Altium Designer

 There are many different Arduino boards available for development and prototyping, and you might consider designing your own Arduino variant.
 If you want to modify an Arduino Mega schematic, you need design software that lets you easily build around an Arduino board and quickly add functionality.
-Your design software should make it easy to use any Arduino board, like the Uno, Mega, Zero, or other model.
+Your design software should make it easy to use any Arduino board, like the Uno, Mega, Zero, or another model.
 The best PCB design software with comprehensive layout and management features is the best option for modifying an Arduino Mega schematic.

 A heavily rules-driven PCB design platform for designing industry-standard PCBs.